- Best 700 Dollar Gaming PC

 The Rosewill 500W is a pretty standard power supply, but it has a few key features that make it stand out for its price.

 It’s Semi-modular, so you’re getting a good mix of affordability and practicality.
 It’s also 80+ Bronze Certified, which means this PSU is power efficient.
+For more info on PSU ratings, check out our guide by clicking here.

 The Rosewill 500W is also pretty quiet, and compatible with the build components.